Georgiana Cavendish, Duchess of Devonshire: Marriage and children

 Before their marriage, the Duke had fathered an illegitimate daughter, Charlotte Williams, born from a dalliance with a former milliner, Charlotte Spencer (of no relation to the House of Spencer).
 This was unknown to the Duchess until years after her marriage to the Duke.
-After the death of the child's mother, the Duchess was compelled to raise Charlotte herself.
+After the death of the child's mother, the Duke chose to take responsibility for her, and the Duchess was asked to raise Charlotte herself.
 Georgiana was "very pleased" with Charlotte, although her own mother Lady Spencer expressed disapproval: "I hope you have not talk'd of her to people".
 The besotted Georgiana replied, "She is the best humoured little thing you ever saw".